SpencerVJones/Continent-and-Country-Statistics-App/README.md

-# CountryInfo-App
+# Continent and Country Statistics App

 A sleek and intuitive iOS application crafted to empower users to explore and manage country demographics effortlessly.
-Beyond just viewing information, CountryInfo offers a seamless experience with dynamic data management and intuitive interfaces.
+Beyond just viewing information, Continent and Country Statistics App offers a seamless experience with dynamic data management and intuitive interfaces.

 ## Features
 - **Data Model:** Efficiently organizes country data by continents, ensuring streamlined data handling and minimal overhead.